Internal Medicine Residency

 Since your program is not a University Program your residents can’t get fellowships:

 Not true.
 Please see our list of fellowship matches for the last several years; our residents have done remarkably well with fellowship placement.
 The reasons for this success are complex, but suffice to say that we work hard to prepare our residents to be competitive applicants and CPMC has an excellent reputation for the quality of its clinical training with many fellowship programs directors.

 Since you are not a University Program, the teaching must not be as good:

 Not true.
 Our clinicians are just that—clinicians—who teach because they love to teach and interact with students and residents.
 Our institution’s support of teaching and the residency program enables it to attract excellent subspecialty, hospitalist, and outpatient faculty from both private practice and University settings.
 The quality of teaching at CPMC is one of the most frequently cited strengths of the program based upon our annual residency survey.
-Suffice to say, Dartmouth Medical School would not be flying its students almost 3,000 miles if they didn’t believe the teaching at CPMC was stellar!!
+Suffice to say, Geisel School of Medicine at Dartmouth College would not be flying its students almost 3,000 miles if they didn’t believe the teaching at CPMC was stellar!!